 Please note, if Gonzaga is closed due to inclement weather on your scheduled visit, we will do our best to try and reschedule.

 Sunday, November 19, 2023

 10 am to 2 pm All are welcome

 Gonzaga will host an Open House for prospective families to visit the school and learn from members of the admissions office, faculty, current parents and students, alumni, and coaches.
 During the Open House, you’ll get the chance to:

-Speak informally with program directors, current parents and students, faculty, and coaches
+Speak informally with administration, program directors, and staff

 Discuss the benefits of a Jesuit education and all-boys school